lares trek to machu picchu front page

 • Adventure: Moderate.

-Route: Cuncani → Ollantaytambo → Aguas Calientes.
+Cuncani → Ollantaytambo → Aguas Calientes

 The focus of today is to meet the local people.
 Waking up early we’ll be taken by our guide to one of the houses where we’ll get to meet a local family.
 The people are incredibly welcoming and are just as eager to learn about you as you are of them – hopefully by now you’ll have mastered a few phrases and be able to ask a few questions (much to everyone delight and amusement).
 After the visit you’ll have the opportunity to give any gifts you’ve brought for the local people and also to buy some of the locally made alpaca products that the region is famed for.
 After a relaxing dip in the hot springs we’ll be picked up by our bus and driven back to the Sacred Valley (Ollantaytambo) we’ll meet the parent’s group and together board our train to Aguas Calientes.